Who was Dr Les Hall?

 This award aims to encourage youth to take an active role in conservation, increase awareness of threats in the region and demonstrate the power and innovation of students to make a difference for Australia’s native wildlife.

-Nominate for the annual award using the online nomination form
+Nominate for the annual award using the online nomination form will be available soon

 - Nominees must have been 18 years or younger when the project was completed.